Kuwait City, Kuwait

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "My company and most companies provide housing here.
-There are some bad places to live, as the locals, they LOVE Americans and are happy to help," explained one expat living in Kuwait City, Kuwait.
+There are some bad places to live, as the locals, they LOVE Americans and are happy to help," wrote one member in Kuwait City.

 What is a typical expat home or apartment like in Kuwait City?